-The region has grown since 1990 but at a slower rate than the State of Wisconsin and at a much slower rate than the nation overall.
-Growth has also been slower in recent decades, even declining in many of the region's municipalities.
+The Region has grown since 2000 but at a slower rate than the State of Wisconsin and at a much slower rate than the nation overall.
+Growth has also been slower in recent decades, even declining in many of the Region's municipalities.
 An aging population and smaller household sizes will affect the local economy and services, but an affordable cost of living, variety of urban and rural landscapes, and educational and career opportunities may attract those looking to relocate from higher cost areas.
-Evaluating this data in the chapter ensures that the planning process will accommodate changing demand for housing, schools, healthcare, and other aspects that contribute to the county's quality of life.
+Evaluating this data in this chapter ensures that the planning process will accommodate changing demand for housing, schools, healthcare, and other aspects that contribute to the Region's high quality of life.